-In this context, the aremuhanan seems to refer to the act of putting away something — anything — that is seen to one day have some use and is handy to keep somewhere in the house.
+In this context, the arimohanan seems to refer to the act of putting away something — anything — that is seen to one day have some use and is handy to keep somewhere in the house.
 Never mind if the cabinets and cupboards are overflowing with them...

 Mothers would also keep leftover food for as long as they could and as long as the food remained viable inside the fridge in the hope that they could recycle these when cooking other dishes.
-Aremuhanan.
+Arimohanan.

-To sum, the Batangueño culture of aremuhanan seems to also be a culture of frugality.
+To sum, the Batangueño culture of arimohanan seems to also be a culture of frugality.
 Whatever the context, the expression always has underlying economic principles: the need to save and be frugal and the wisdom of not letting anything be wasted.

 So do you roll a bottle over your toothpaste container to squeeze out every drop?
 Walk a kilometer along the way before you ride your jeepney so that you only need to pay minimum fare?
 Use three cloves of garlic though the recipe explicitly says four?
 Squeeze leftover bars of soap together to lather yourself with although you have several new boxes in the closet?

-Aremuhanan.
+Arimohanan.
 You’re a practitioner.

-1 A “bayong” is a bag made of woven dried leaves, commonly used when going to wet markets.
+Notes and references:1 A “bayong” is a bag made of woven dried leaves, commonly used when going to wet markets.
 Wikipedia.